 Next Steps

-This Final Report will be delivered to the GNSO Council for its consideration of the recommendations created by the EPDP in accordance with the GNSO’s Working Group Guidelines.
+This Final Report will be delivered to the GNSO Council for its consideration of the recommendations from the EPDP team.

 Relevant Process & Issue Background

 Process Background

 In June 2014, the GNSO Council chartered the IGO-INGO Access to Curative Rights PDP to develop policy recommendations as to whether “to amend the UDRP and URS to allow access to and use of these mechanisms by IGOs and [International Non-Governmental Organizations (INGOs)] and, if so in what respects or whether a separate, narrowly-tailored dispute resolution procedure at the second level modeled on the UDRP and URS that takes into account the particular needs and specific circumstances of IGOs and INGOs should be developed.”
 The PDP Working Group submitted its Final Report containing five recommendations to the GNSO Council in July 2018.
 Following several months of deliberations over the PDP recommendations, during which several Councilors voiced concerns over the implications of Recommendation #5, in April 2019 the GNSO Council voted to approve the first four recommendations, and to refer Recommendation #5 to the RPM PDP to consider during Phase 2 of its work.